 Most juicers aren’t cheap – in this juicer review, prices ranged from $60 to $500 for a centrifugal juicer (with only three costing $100 or less) and from $299 to $749 for a non-centrifugal juicer.

 Centrifugal are the most common, popular and affordable type of juicer.

 Preparing fresh juice at home is a great way of getting your vitamins, but the downside is the inconvenience that comes with cleaning your juicer.
-Most have multiple parts that should be cleaned immediately after use so the juicer doesn’t get sticky or stain.
+Most juicers have multiple parts that should be cleaned immediately after use so the juicer doesn’t get sticky or stain.
 The table indicates which juicer models have dishwasher safe parts.
 They’re also generally bulky units and can take up valuable bench space.

 Our home economist, Fiona Mair, juiced carrots, oranges and a combination of watermelon and pineapple.
 Each juicer is rated on:

 - The amount of juice produced and its quality - a fine, smooth juice with no pulp and froth is ideal.

 - Ease of use, with factors including 'feeding' the juicer, assembling and disassembling the parts, cleaning, and removing pulp.

 - How easy it is for hands of various sizes to come into contact with the blades through the food chute.